hci-lab-um/heuristics-for-test-tool-design/How-To/QualityAttributes/Understanding-Quality-Attributes.md

 <details close> <summary> Click here for an activity to help you work with attributes </summary>

-The quality attributes information can be used with the heuristics to understand which product attributes are required into order to deliver quality in use for particular personas, and how to do this is decribed in an [Activity to Build Quality Attribute Pyramids and Radar Diagrams to get to the Desired UX for Different Personas](../How-To/Activities/Building-Attribute-Pyramids.md)
+The quality attributes information can be used with the heuristics to understand which product attributes are required in order to deliver quality in use for particular personas, and how to do this is described in an [Activity to Build Quality Attribute Pyramids and Radar Diagrams to get to the Desired UX for Different Personas](../How-To/Activities/Building-Attribute-Pyramids.md)

 </details>